mail us | mail this page

 There are bucket loads of off-the-shelf attributes and objectclasses some are standardized, some from the kindness of heart of the author(s).
 Many are packaged into Schemas distributed with OpenLDAP.
 Some of the most common are defined below.
 This list is not exhaustive.
 Where possible it is always sensible to use a pre-existing attribute and objectclass but you can build your own - if your heart will stand the strain of ASN.1.

-Notes: Attribute names are case insensitive but you will see them mostly written in that pointless pseudo Hungarian notation which puts capitals in (mostly) inconsistent places!
+Notes: Attribute names are case insensitive but you will see them mostly written in that Camel Case notation which puts capitals in (mostly) inconsistent places!

 Contents